Johnny Depp testifies Heard attacked him, he never hit back - NewsBreak

 He testified that Heard was on the phone with a friend shouting, “Stop hitting me Johnny!” even though he was standing nowhere near her.

-The fight had started as Depp said he’d realized it was time for the couple to split.
+The fight had started as Depp said he’d come to the realization that it was time for the couple to split.
 The argument intensified, he said, as Depp accused her of leaving human fecal matter on his side of the bed in the penthouse they’d shared.
 He said Heard kept denying it, blaming it on their small dogs, but he was convinced she was lying.

 Depp met Heard on the 2011 film “The Rum Diary.”
 The two married in 2015 and she filed for divorce a year later.